alexsudakov/smart-planter-card/README.md

 ## 📦 Installation

-1. Copy `smart-planter-card.js` to your Home Assistant `/config/www/` folder.
+1. Copy `smart-planter-card.js` and images to your Home Assistant `/config/www/` folder.
 2. Add the card to your resources:

 ```yaml